-Palaui Island is located off the northeastern tip of Luzon Island in the Philippines.
-The residents are subsistence farmers and fishers due to limited land available for cultivation.
-Because of the island’s isolation, rich natural resources and the presence of a resource-dependent population, Palaui faces both livelihood and resource protection issues.
-Palaui is legally protected under the National Integrated Protected Area System Act, passed by the Philippines’ Congress in 1992.
-However, illegal logging and slash-and-burn farming occasionally occur because of the lack of agricultural land, decreasing productivity of the soil, and increasing the need to grow food for the local population.
+Palaui Island sits off the northeastern tip of Luzon Island in the Philippines.
+Not a lot of land is available for farming, and residents are primarily subsistence farmers and fishers.
+Because of the island’s isolation, rich natural resources, and the presence of a resource-dependent population, Palaui faces both livelihood and resource protection issues.
+Palaui is legally protected under the National Integrated Protected Area System Act.
+However, people still occasionally conduct illegal logging and slash-and-burn farming.
+These activities decrease the soil’s productivity and increase the need to grow food for the local population.

 Full or partial funding for this project provided by

 - Seacology field representative Ferdie Marcelo reports that Advocate of Philippine Fair Trade has conducted several livelihood trainings at the multipurpose hall, so the community will not have to...

 - December 2009

 - Construction of the building has been completed, along with the solar powered electrical system.
 In addition to being used for the Protected Area Management Board meetings, the building is also...

 - July 2009

 - All concrete work and exterior construction of the building has been completed.
 The kitchen and bathrooms are completed with indoor plumbing installed.
 The roof is approximately 70% complete.
 Work...

 - Typhoons and rains caused delays in the transportation of building materials to the island, but it is estimated that construction will be done by mid-May 2009, after which the community will begin...